Review by Frank Plowright

 Bob Haney’s stories have Batman teaming with others to take on the Joker, and they’re all plot-driven dramas reading even better in context for a Joker that’s psychotic, but not using gimmicks.
 Having all these featuring Jim Aparo’s dynamic storytelling is also very welcome (sample art right).
 With the 1971 O’Neil and Adams story that rescued the Joker from the TV clown persona DC have elected to use versions nearer the original flat colouring rather than the computer coloured pages they’ve been using for Adams reprints of late.
 That still reads well, as do the collaborations between Gerry Conway and Don Newton, dramatic and impeccably drawn.

 The remaining work varies from being of its era to very average creators lacking inspiration.
 That DC have issued this collection under a cover design very different from their other Bronze Age Omnibus publications indicates a shift of marketing emphasis away from fans in their forties and up who remember the original comics.
 It’s intended for youngsters who enjoy 2019’s Joker film, or more precisely for the relatives of those youngsters, with money to spend on them.
 It’s difficult to see the crossover.
 That Joker is only seen in brief glimpses here, in the darker pages of Sienkiewicz perhaps, so that audience is likely to be disappointed.
-Anyone else willing to accept almost schizophrenically different versions of the Joker may find much to enjoy.
+Anyone willing to accept an assortment of Joker personalities may find much to enjoy.